 The DSSG promotes digital projects and faculty research by providing expert advice, connecting researchers with relevant resources, and building a community of digital scholarship practitioners.

 Scholars at any point in the research workflow are welcome to schedule consult sessions to learn about considerations when selecting a web platform or development stack; digital tools and methods; finding, collecting, managing, and cleaning data; disseminating results; or directing a digital project.
-The DSSG also offers weekly drop-in office hours open to all Harvard affiliates (undergraduates, graduate students, postdocs, professional staff, and faculty).
-For Fall 2018, please see the Wednesday and Thursday schedules.
+All Harvard affiliates (undergraduates, graduate students, postdocs, professional staff, and faculty) are welcome to start scheduling a consult session with the DSSG by filling out this Google Form.

 The DSSG also connects researchers with relevant resources, organizations, and peers.
 Because we understand the distributed digital scholarship environment of Harvard, we can help scholars identify pertinent Harvard computing resources, technical workshops, internal and external grant opportunities (list), digital scholarship events and conferences, potential collaborators, and external developers.